TheEngineRoom-UniGe/OWLOOP/README.md

 ### Use OWLOOP in your project.

-* This is an example that shows how to create an OWL file and add axioms to it.
+* This is an example code that shows how to create an OWL file and add axioms to it.

 ```java
 import it.emarolab.amor.owlInterface.OWLReferences;